Macro Recipes

 ENDIF

-Often a macro is designed to expect the user to specify an element number for a specific type of element; such as a Line, Arc, Point, or Polyline.
-SmartCAM has a macro function that will return the element type, based on a provided element number.
+Often, a macro requires the User to specify an element number for a specific element type, such as a Line, Arc, Point, or Polyline.
+SmartCAM has a macro function that will return the element type based on a provided element number.

 Example:

-// Return the element type of selected element
+// Return the element type of the selected element

 // Initialize variables